mhowlett/LightweightInfluxDb/README.md

 	...

-	idb.Write(new MySimpleSeriesPoint("MyMeasurement", "MyCategory", myValue));
+	await idb.WriteAsync(new MySimpleSeriesPoint("MyMeasurement", "MyCategory", myValue));

-Note: you could use SeriesPoint rather than a custom implementation of ISeriesPoint, but I think a specialized implementation would often be convenient.
+Note: you could use SeriesPoint rather than a custom implementation of ISeriesPoint, but I think in many instances a specialized implementation is more convenient.

-Note: you can also pass a list of ISeriesPoint objects to Write which will generate a multi-line request.
+Note: you can also pass a list of ISeriesPoint objects to WriteAsync which will generate a multi-line request.